 My Observations

-OK so as I’ve said, we’ve taken a big jump in cost price, and we’re talking some serious coffee mill here, with 83mm flat burrs, super fine worm dial adjustment, and very smart macro adjustment.
+OK so as I’ve said, we’ve taken a big jump in cost price, and we’re talking some serious mill here, with 83mm flat burrs, super fine worm dial adjustment, and very smart macro adjustment.

-If you’ve ever watched Doctor Who, you’ll probably agree that you’d half expect the grinding noise to be a constant repetition of “Exterminate…” but no, it doesn’t do that, and literally the grinding is incredibly quiet.
+If you’ve ever watched Doctor Who, you’ll probably agree that you’d half expect the grinding noise to be a constant repetition of “Exterminate…” but no, it doesn’t do that, and basically the grinding is incredibly quiet.

-While I doubt that this will make a huge difference to cup quality, I do find it surprising that spending this kind of money on a home grinder, doesn’t buy you perfection – and I’d have thought that the cost of fixing this (a little plastic plate would do it) would be negligible.
+While I doubt that this will make a huge difference to cup quality, I do find it surprising that spending this kind of money on a home coffee grinder, doesn’t buy you perfection – and I’d have thought that the cost of fixing this (a little bit plastic plate would do it) would be negligible.
 Again, I may be talking rubbish, as they may have already fixed this slight issue.

 All Coffee Grinders @ Shop Coffee